The Best Road Trips in Europe: 7 Routes Worth Renting a Car For

 7. The Ring of Kerry, Ireland

-A 180 km loop around the Iveragh Peninsula, with the Atlantic on one side and green mountains on the other.
-Allow 1 to 2 days, and drive it anticlockwise to keep ahead of the tour coaches, which are required to go the other way.
+A loop of roughly 180 km around the Iveragh Peninsula, with the Atlantic on one side and green mountains on the other.
+Allow 1 to 2 days, more if you add the quieter Skellig Ring detour.
+Drive it anticlockwise: tour coaches are required to travel the route clockwise, so going the other way keeps you facing them on the wide stretches instead of meeting one on a blind bend.

 Before you go: the practical bit

-• Unlimited mileage is essential — these routes rack up distance fast.
+- Unlimited mileage is essential: these routes rack up distance fast, and a capped-mileage deal turns into an expensive surprise.

 When you’ve picked your route, you can compare rental prices and book with free cancellation, which keeps your plans flexible if the dates shift.